TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > The warm autumn colours and fabric tapestries that adorn the walls don't stop
 > the cold from seeping in.
 At the far end, a grand fireplace is empty, apart
 > from charred remains and ash.
 Above, a large portrait, with an old elf man,
-> wearing robes of Silvanus and a gold leaf.
-On the mantelpiece is an empty
+> wearing robes of Silvanus and a gold leaf, he wears an oak leaf signet ring on
-> decorative bell jar.
-The room is filled with comfortable padded chairs and
+> his hand.
+On the mantelpiece is an empty decorative bell jar.
-> benches, and dusty tables and cabinets.

 The gold leaf in the portrait looks similar to the [golden oak amulet].
 A character who succeeds on a DC 13 Investigation check will notice that number of